Design Patterns in Java: An Easy Learning

 • The CourseCaretaker saves the remembrance, allowing the Course to return to a prior state as necessary, effectively handling state preservation and restoration.

-When to Use Design Patterns in Java?
+When to Use Design Patterns?

 • Reoccurring Problems: Use design patterns when you meet reoccurring design issues with well-defined answers.
 Design patterns provide tried-and-true approaches to typical program design difficulties.